All Episodes

 Again, just looking at something here on the website that should be updating that isn't.

-We've just put the uh the link to the audio transcript of what I said about uh Schwarzenegger calling me irrelevant or working, I think of the text of that transcript uh up now.
+We've just put the link to the audio transcript of what I said about Schwarzenegger calling me irrelevant.

-Uh this is another thing that we're able to do with a new website design is put uh things up immediately uh in a in a big orange banner to links there impossible to miss.
+This is another thing that we're able to do with a new website design is put things up immediately in a big orange banner to links there impossible to miss.

 That's an expandable space that we've built into the website.

-All right, uh here's a headline uh I didn't think I would see.
+Here's a headline I didn't think I would see.

-It's not a new story, it's a headline I didn't think I would see.
+It's a headline I didn't think I would see.

 Bush gives Gonzalez support, comma, mounts counterattack.